matthewsilver/mergereduce/README.md

 The MergeReduce pipeline involves taking in Wikipedia articles (https://dumps.wikimedia.org/enwiki/latest/, articles zipped in enwiki-latest-pages-articles.xml.bz2) and runs preprocessing, the code in the scripts _extract-wiki-data.sh_ and _preprocess-wiki-data.sh_, to generate two things:
 - A mapping of each Wikipedia article category to all of the articles that fall under that category
 - A mapping of each Wikipedia article to its [MinHash value](https://mccormickml.com/2015/06/12/minhash-tutorial-with-python-code/)
+After storing those intermediate values in Redis, the similarities between articles in each category are compared, and the final pairs of articles and their similarity scores are stored in Postgres.
+These results are displayed in an [interactive frontend](https://insightfulsolutions.agency) where a user can choose a Wikipedia category and the number of pairs of articles to display.

 ![Image of Pipeline](mergereduce_pipeline.png)